You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What Can You Do?

-* Adjust your medication: Your doctor may need to adjust your medication regimen to minimize side effects.
+* Adjusting your medication regimen: Your healthcare provider may adjust your medication dosages or switch you to a different medication to minimize the risk of side effects.

-* Consider alternative treatments: If you're experiencing severe side effects, your doctor may consider alternative treatments for your depression or anxiety.
+* Considering alternative treatments: If you're experiencing severe side effects, your healthcare provider may recommend alternative treatments for your cholesterol or depression.

 Conclusion